course-dprep/team-project-no-vs-code-team-03/README.md

 study in different contexts (eg: TV series in different languages) to test the variability of our findings.

-## 1.1.2 Analysis plan
+## 2. Analysis plan

-The first step in our analysis plan was data exploration.
-This step involves computing summary statistics and visualizations, so we can get an idea about the structure of our dataset.
-After exploring the data, the next step was data preparation.
-In the second step, we have handled missing observations, transformed variables where necessary, and ensured that our dataset is ready for analysis.
-After exploring and preparing the data, we have performed a regression analysis to quantify the relationship between TV series length and average customer ratings.
-We have added control variables to ensure our model is not biased.
-A linear regression is conducted to assess the relationship.
-After conducting a linear regression, we have used a t-test to test the alternative
+The first step in the analysis plan is data exploration.
+This step involves computing summary statistics and visualizations, to obtain an idea about the structure of our dataset.
-hypothesis: There is a positive/negative relationship between the length of a TV series and the rating for the series.
-Finally we have summarized the key findings.
+Post this,data preparation is started.
+The missing observations are handled, new variables are engineered wherever necessary, this ensures that, the dataset is ready for analysis.
+Due to high multicollineraity between the  two independent variables total years the series was aired and total episodes the series has, two linear regression models are devised.
+Model 1 with total years as the independent variable and model 2 with total episodes as the independent variable.
+The average rating received by the series is the independent variable upon which the regression is performed.The number of votes is used as a proxy for popularity of the TV series and is used as the control variable.
+The assumptions of linear regression are tested and results are documented.
+The key findings from the regression are summarized in the conclusion.

-## 2. Data preparation & analysis
+## 3. Data preparation & analysis

-### 2.1.1 Composition of the datasets and description of the variables
+### 3.1.
+Composition of the datasets and description of the variables

 ### title.episode.tsv.gz